 The grant date fair value of our stock options was recorded as stock-based compensation over the stock options' vesting period.
-All outstanding options were fully vested as of December 31, 2022.
-We did not recognize any option-related expense during the year ended December 31, 2022.
-With respect to our PSOs, we had previously expensed the PSOs based on their maximum achievement level.
-During the first quarter of 2022, our board of directors certified our maximum achievement of the PSOs.
+All outstanding options were fully vested as of December 31, 2023.
+We did not recognize any option-related expense during the year ended December 31, 2023.